-We utilize our leadership BRICK students, and all students in general, to model and encourage the creation and maintenance of a restorative, and peaceful school environment.
+We utilize our leadership students, and all students in general, to model and encourage the creation and maintenance of a restorative, and peaceful school environment.
 Considerable time and energy is spent inviting all students to participate in and join in one or more of the many extra-curricular teams, clubs and activities offered by the school, to increase their connectedness and sense of belonging.
-Pods focus on creating that unique sense of belonging to a pod, especially during September, and also throughout the whole year during both online and face-to-face instructional time.
+Community focus on creating that unique sense of belonging to a community, especially during September, and also throughout the whole year.